Volusia Turtle Patrol

 Picture

-July 4th is around the corner.
+Happy 4th of July from all of us here at Volusia Turtle Patrol!
 While this can be a fun and exciting time for us to celebrate our independence, it can be a dangerous and scary time for sea turtles and other wildlife.
-Loud noises and bright lights from fireworks can scare mama turtles and prevent them from laying their eggs.
-Small debris left on the beach after celebrations can be ingested by the animals making them sick or killing them.
+Loud noises and bright lights from fireworks can scare mama turtles and prevent them from laying their eggs or confuse newly hatched turtles trying to make their way to the ocean.
+In addition, July 5 is notorious for the massive amounts of debris left on the beaches by those celebrating Independence Day the night before.
+Small debris can be ingested, making animals sick or killing them.
 Large debris can create obstacles that trap or injure sea turtles.
-We hope that you have a wonderful holiday weekend with family and friends, but please be kind and keep the turtles in mind!

 Want to do more?